Welcome

 In the Works

-We wish to activate other web links including a blog, a chat page, a scholarship fund raiser page, on line ordering and other features that increase your participation; bear with us as these are added.
+We wish to activate blogs, chat rooms, fund raisers, on line ordering and other features that increase scholarly participation; bear with us.
 Send us your comments.
-Help us make each feature user friendly by sharing whatever you may through the AMIU Endowment Fund.
+Help us feature user friendly methods and share what you may through the AMIU Endowment Fund.

 Contact us at: info@AMIU.edu